dafny-lang/dafny/docs/DafnyRef/Expressions.md

 }
 ```

-On restriction is that a lemma call in this form is permitted only in situations in which the expression itself is not terminated by a semicolon.
+One restriction is that a lemma call in this form is permitted only in situations in which the expression itself is not terminated by a semicolon.

 A second restriction is that `E` is not always permitted to contain lambda expressions, such
 as in the expressions that are the body of a lambda expression itself, function, method and iterator specifications,